WebberZone/top-10/readme.txt

 When you enabled the scheduled maintenance, Top 10 will create a cron job that will run at a predefined interval and clean up old entries from the `wp_top_ten_daily` table.
 *Note: If you enable this option, WordPress will execute this job when it is scheduled the first time*

-= How to make the columns on the Custom Posts pages sortable? = Add the following code to your functions.php file of your theme.
+= How to make the columns on the Custom Post Type admin pages sortable? = Add the following code to your functions.php file of your theme.

 `